armory/docs/content/en/scale-agent/_index.md

 ## Scalability

 Each Agent can scale to hundreds of Kubernetes clusters.
-The more types of Kubernetes objects the Agent has to watch, the more memory it uses.
+The more types of Kubernetes objects the Armory Agent has to watch, the more memory it uses.
 Memory usage is bursty.
 You can control burst with `budget`.
 See [Agent options]({{< ref "scale-agent/reference/agent-options#configuration-options" >}})) for configuration information.

-Scaling the Agent can mean:
+Scaling the Armory Agent can mean:

-- Scaling the Kubernetes `Deployment` the Agent service is part of.
+- Scaling the Kubernetes `Deployment` the Armory Agent service is part of.
 - Sharding Kubernetes clusters into groups that can in turn be scaled as described in [Infrastructure mode](#infrastructure-mode) above.

 You can also mix deployment strategies if you have complex Kubernetes infrastructure and permissions: